 Definition of an Emotional Support Animal

 An Emotional Support Animal (ESA) is an animal that provides emotional support and comfort to an individual with a disability.
 Emotional Support Animals are not considered Service Animals under the Americans with Disabilities Act (ADA).
-Emotional Support Animals are not trained to work or perform a task for the benefit of the individual with a disability related to activities of daily living.
+Emotional Support Animals are not trained to work or perform a task for the benefit of the individual with a disability-related to activities of daily living.

 Please see our Service Animal Policy for more information.

 Unlike a Service Animal, Emotional Support Animals are only allowed in the student’s place of residence.
 They cannot accompany the student wherever they go.
-As a result, Emotional Support Animals are subject to restriction from any area with a no-pets policy.
+As a result, Emotional Support Animals are subject to restrictions from any area with a no-pets policy.

 Requesting an Emotional Support Animal at PSU